Are There Different Types Of Cognitive Therapy?

 CBT is among today's most popular and common kinds of psychology treatment.
-This cognitive method of talk therapy is one of many very useful types for treating various mental health conditions.
+This cognitive method of talk therapy is one of many very useful types for treating various mental health conditions and mental illness.
 People seek out help from a cognitive-behavioral psychologist when managing depression, anxiety, eating disorders, addiction, and much more.
 Even those who are just going through stressful times in life can benefit from seeing a therapist.

-But what are some different kinds of cognitive therapy treatments?
+But what are some different kinds of cognitive behavioural therapy treatments?
 Various kinds of cognitive-behavioral treatment are used today and will differ in some important ways.
 In this article, you will be able to learn about some different types of treatments including, online counseling, that are available.
-This will also show you what CBT is all about.
+This will also show you the effective tool of CBT, and how to improve your self talk in a particular situation, challenging situations, or just in daily life in general.

-Of course, therapies like this cognitive method are going to be an important part of treating many mental illnesses.
+Of course, therapies like this cognitive method and cognitive processing therapy can be an important part of treating a broad range of mental illness diagnoses or even something specific, such as eating disorders or affective disorders.
 There are some different types of therapies that are all cognitive-behavioral therapies by definition.
-Take a look at some of the different CT styles below to see which of them may appeal to you.
+Take a look at some of the different CT styles below to see which of them may appeal to you, and get a better understanding of the role learned patterns play.

 Cognitive-Behavioral Play Therapy

-Cognitive-behavioral play therapy is a common variant of the therapy that is used when treating children.
+Cognitive-behavioral play therapy is a common variant of the therapy that is used when treating children, and is approved by the National Institute of Mental Health.
 A cognitive therapist can gain many insights by simply watching children play.
 Children may be uncomfortable doing certain things or expressing themselves in certain ways.
-This will be shown during their sessions of cognitive play, and the therapist can take note of this information to come up with a treatment plan.
+This will be shown during their few sessions of cognitive play, and the therapist can take note of this information to come up with a treatment plan.

 This type of cognitive behavioral therapy may involve asking a child to choose toys out of a large toy box and then simply letting them play freely.
 Other times, a cognitive therapist may ask a child to draw something or to try to use toys in creative ways.
-They can learn a lot through this process of cognitive behavioral therapy, and this can be very valuable for figuring out how to treat certain cognitive issues that a child may be experiencing.
+They can learn a lot through this process of cognitive behavioral therapy by recognizing behavior patterns, and this can be very valuable for figuring out how to treat certain cognitive issues that a child may be experiencing.
 It is a fairly diverse form of cognitive therapy that has many practical uses.

 Aversion therapy is traditionally used to help treat patients who are managing substance use.
 It is a commonly used treatment method know as a CT method to help alcoholics and those who manage substance use issues.
 This cognitive therapy works by teaching patients to associate what they are addicted to something extremely unpleasant.
 If patients can start associating alcohol with something that makes them uncomfortable, then they will eventually experience a cognitive change and start to avoid alcohol.